conan-io/docs/devtools/running_packages.rst

     $ conan new Hello/0.1

 The source code used contains an executable called ``greet``, but it is not packaged by default.
-Lets modify the recipe ``package()`` method to also package the executable:
+Let's modify the recipe ``package()`` method to also package the executable:

 .. code-block:: python